These frequently asked questions are focused on our Sri Lanka Escapes as these are the only ones available to book at the moment.

 Will I need any cash?

-It’s always handy to have a few rupees in Sri Lanka, most places don't accept cards.
+Sri Lanka is still primarily a cash society, most places don't accept cards.
 There are a selection of ATMs at the airport where you can draw some out.
 Ensure your bank has been notified of your travel plans.

 What should I bring with me?